RichieMcMullen/laravel-strava/README.md

 #### Obtain User Access Token

 When returned to the redirected uri, call the `Strava::token($code)` method to generate the users Strava access token & refresh token.
 The tokens are generated using the `code` parameter value within the redirected uri.
-Be sure to store the users `access_token` & `refresh_token` in your database for the relevant user.
+Be sure to store the users `access_token` & `refresh_token` in your database.

 ```php
 public function getToken(Request $request)